 M. Statement from Chair if appropriate.

-N. Proposed Budget and Application Submission: The Brachman Hoffman/Staley Fellowship Financial Form must be completed.
+N. Proposed Budget and Application Submission: The Brachman Hoffman/Staley/Loh Fellowship Financial Form must be completed (use the Fellowship tab).
 The Financial form is an Excel spreadsheet that must be completed and returned with the application.
 Not that the form will automatically calculate the fringe benefits where required; please do not change this calculation.
 The fringe cost, where required, must be included in your total project request.
 The budget justification is a separate written document, which should be itemized and should be as specific as possible, detailing the requested budget items and their relationship to the project.
 The Committee will carefully consider the clrity and relevance of the budget justification as it review proposals.

-Please download this form, complete the appropriate cells, and submit the completed form with the rest of your application to email@example.com.
+Please download the budget form from the science center website, complete the appropriate cells, and submit the completed form with the rest of your application (as a single PDF file) to email@example.com.